 Number of volcanic and lava crater lakes do exist within this park.
 You can take a drive down to visit one of the crater lakes, always patched with buffaloes and other wildlife, leaking the salty minerals from the soil at the lake shores.
 Some crater lakes do harbor flamingoes as well.

 Visit to Lake Katwe.

-Lake Katwe is one of the volcanic crater lakes with the areas of Queen Elizabeth National Park, where salt mining is currently take place here.
-You will be able to observe how the local men and women work hand in hand to mine salt from this lava dammed lake.
+Lake Katwe is one of the volcanic crater lakes with the areas of Queen Elizabeth National Park, where salt mining is currently taking place here.
+You will be able to observe how the local work hand in hand to mine salt from this lava dammed lake.
 The experience is rewarding as you can interact with the local community and seeing how mining is done here.

 Located in western Uganda, shared by districts of Kasese, Bundibugyo and Bushenyi, Queen Elizabeth National Park is 1978km2 in size.
 The park lies 5-6 hours from

 Kampala on a surfaced road via Mbarara and can be reached on a dirt road or Kampala via Fort portal which is a shorter route.
 The park can as well easily be accessed through Kigali – Rwanda, via Gatuna border.

 It includes parts of Lakes Edward and George which are linked by Kazinga channel and other attractions.
 Accessing the park from Kampala is either on tarmac through Mbarara (420 kames) or Fort Portal via Kasese (410 kms).
 The park is 5-6 hours from Kampala on surface road via Mbarara.